 11.7 Documents

 We use third-party services to embed documents on our website.
 Such documents may include, for example, forms, PDF files, presentations, tables and text documents.
+We can thus enable not only viewing, but also editing or commenting on such documents.

 11.8 Advertising